spacemanup/Craft-Twig.tmbundle/README.md

 You can install this bundle in TextMate 2 by opening the preferences and going to the bundles tab.
 After installation it will be automatically updated for you.

-## Themes and Scopes
+## Themes

+This bundle comes with two themes,

+- Artisan Light
+- Artisan Dark

+These Themes are designed for use with the Craft-Twig bundle, but also fit general use.
+Feel free to use them as a base theme for constructing your own custom theme as well.

+### Scopes

-To aid theming, here's a list of what each Twig element is scoped to.
+To aid customizing your own theme, here's a list of what each Twig element is scoped to:

     Tags:
         {{ }}: